Shows and Opportunities

 The Burial at Thebes is a version of the Antigone story, a classic tragedy that examines the impetus and honor of an individual vs. the authority of the state.
 It's a beautiful, haunting play with incredible roles for actors and singers.
 There are roles for both men and women.
-For auditions, please prepare a monologue from a classic Greek play (any play other than Antigone), be prepared to sing, and wear movement clothes.

 Advanced Directing Independent Study Project

 How I Learned to Drive by Paula Vogel; directed by Will Jennings.
 Auditions for this show have been held.